tobiy105/Web-App-DevOps-Project/README.md

 We've chosen the RollingUpdate deployment strategy for its benefits in maintaining application availability during updates.
 This strategy allows us to deploy a new version of the application while ensuring that a maximum of one pod deploys at a time, and one pod becomes temporarily unavailable.
 This approach minimizes potential disruptions to user access and maintains service reliability.

 ### Testing and Validation
+Post-deployment, we conducted several tests to validate the functionality and reliability of the application within the AKS cluster using the following commands:

+Merge Cluster: Ensure that the AKS cluster has been merged to your local .kube file such that you can have access to it. az aks get-credentials --resource-group [resource_group_name] --name [aks_cluster_name]

 After deploying the application to the AKS cluster, we conducted rigorous testing and validation to ensure its functionality and reliability.
 Our testing process included: